Overview

 When to consult a doctor?

-FAQs about the fever body aches headache
+FAQs about the fever, body aches, and headache

 Chills can simply result from cooler temperatures, but other conditions that can lead to chills include stress, allergies, Infection, or inflammation in the body.